Skip to content

 Dr Southgate is a Fellow of Advance HE/Higher Education Academy.
 She lectures students on the BSc Biomedical Science and MSc Genomic Medicine courses, covering topics including genetics, rare diseases and genome-wide approaches to gene identification.
 She is also a personal tutor to MBBS Medicine and BSc Biomedical Science students.

-In addition to conducting bioinformatics workshops for the Big Data in Biomedicine module (MRes/MSc Translational Medicine), Dr Southgate supervises undergraduate and postgraduate laboratory-based research projects, providing opportunities to gain practical, real-life experience across a range of genetic, computational and molecular biology skills.
+In addition to conducting bioinformatics workshops, Dr Southgate supervises undergraduate and postgraduate laboratory-based research projects, providing opportunities to gain practical, real-life experience across a range of genetic, computational and molecular biology skills.

 Find a profileSearch by A-Z